-Checking the pressure of your car tyres regularly and maintaining them will ensure good handling, steering and safety, as well as comfort, long tyre life and optimum fuel economy.
-Making sure your tyres have enough tread can also save you from getting an infringement notice.
+Checking the pressure of your car tyres regularly and maintaining them will ensure good handling, steering and safety, as well extend the life of your tyres, saving you money.

 How do I check my tyre pressure?